eestrada/int_auto_type/README.md

 Int Auto Type
 =============

-Automatic int type, in the spirit of the Python 3 int type (or the Python 2 long type).
+Automatic int type for C++, in the spirit of the Python 3 int type (or the Python 2 long type).